Delivering Hope to Our Community

 In 2006, Granville Homes introduced the Granville Home of Hope as a philanthropic effort that would raise money to provide food, shelter, health care and education to those in need.

-In 2006, the Granville Home of Hope project was introduced in an effort to raise money and help the less fortunate at a local level.
-Now in its 15th year, the Granville Home of Hope continues to partner with local organizations that help provide food, shelter, health care and education to Valley families.
+Now in its 16th year, the Granville Home of Hope continues to partner with local nonprofits who are making an impact right here in the Central Valley.
 Granville Homes is proud to serve our community by partnering with these phenomenal non-profits.

 While Granville has partnered with some of these organizations for years, we are always expanding our efforts to include additional non-profits.
 We hope that through this project, many of our neighbors in the Valley will get a chance to see the difference these groups are making in our community.
 If you’re looking for inspiration, you’ll find it in the groups listed below.

 Angels of Grace works under a simple saying: “Be a blessing to a child.”
 The goal of the Angels of Grace team is to be a place of refuge and healing for children in need.